quickpod/CLI/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

 # CLI
+This is currently broken becuase of API changes.
 A Command line python tool that interfaces with the QuickPod API to manage machines and pods.

 # !!!IMPORTANT!!!